What is a Bitcoin wallet?

 The disadvantage is that these trusted nodes have control over the coins and transactions, which counters Bitcoin’s trustless philosophy.
 Nevertheless, these wallets are necessary for mobile phones due to their limited system resources, but this is a potential downside of having easy access to funds.

-It is advised to only deposit as much Bitcoin as you need into the mobile wallet and store larger Bitcoin holdings in a separate hardware or paper wallet.
+It is advised to only deposit as much Bitcoin as you need into the mobile wallet and store larger Bitcoin holdings in separate hardware or a paper wallet.

 Web wallets (exchange wallets)